dataquestio/project-walkthroughs/dl_api/README.md

 * Create an [Azure subscription](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade) if you don't have one.
 You can sign up for the [free tier](https://azure.microsoft.com/en-us/free/).
 * Run `NAME="<name-here>"` to set the name for your resource group.
 Replace `<name-here>` with the name you want.
 * Create a resource group with `az group create --location eastus --name $NAME`
-* Create a container registry with `az acr create --resource-group myResourceGroup --name $NAME --sku Basic`
+* Create a container registry with `az acr create --resource-group $NAME --name $NAME --sku Basic`
 * Note the `loginServer` in the response.
-* Login to the registry with `az acr login --name $NAME`
+* Login to the registry with `az acr login --resource-group $NAME --name $NAME`

 ### Push image to Azure

 * Run `docker tag dlapi $NAME.azurecr.io/dlapi`.
 Replace `$NAME.azurecr.io` with your container registry login url.
-* Login to the registry - `docker login $NAME.azurecr.io`
 * Push the image to the registry with `docker push $NAME.azurecr.io/dlapi`.

 ### Run container on Azure